GabrielProstitis/kqx.io/content/writeups/inline8.md

 Giving us the flag and the revenge version of this challenge :)

 ### The Leak
-After the revenge got released I started looking for low-hanging fruit ways of leaking addresses, which led me to `import("/proc/self/maps");` which when parsed by interpreter leaks the base address of the **jsish** binary.
+After the revenge got released (which removed File alongside a few other things) I started looking for low-hanging fruit ways of leaking addresses, which led me to `import("/proc/self/maps");` which when parsed by interpreter leaks the base address of the **jsish** binary.

 ```js
 try{